-Welcome to a stupidly easy tutorial for making a crib skirt.
-When I’m finished telling you how to make it, feel free to slap me in the face for its simplicity, but then kiss me because it actually does kind of solve a global problem with mass-marketed crib skirts.
+Welcome to a stupidly easy tutorial for how to make a crib skirt.
+When I’m finished telling you how to make your own inexpensive crib skirt, feel free to slap me in the face for its simplicity, but then kiss me because it actually does kind of solve a global problem with mass-marketed crib skirts.

 We’re going to have a complicated relationship, you and I.